Galerie Maeght

-The Galerie Maeght (/fr/) is a gallery of modern art in Paris, France, and Barcelona, Catalonia, Spain.
+The Galerie Maeght (/fr/) is a gallery of modern art in Paris, (Note: Formerly in rue de Téheran, Paris VIII; later at 42, rue du Bac, Paris VII.)
+France, and Barcelona, Catalonia, Spain.
 The gallery was founded in 1936 in Cannes.
 The Paris gallery was started in 1946 by Aimé Maeght.
-The artists exhibited are mainly from France and Spain.
+The gallery represents artists primarily from France and Spain.

 History

-The Maeght gallery was inaugurated with the Henri Matisse exhibition in December 1945 in Paris.
-From 1946, Bonnard, Braque, Marchand, Rouault, Baya exhibited for the first time at the Parisian gallery.
-In 1949, Andry-Farcy exhibited his collection of abstract art from the Grenoble museum there during the exhibition The First Masters of Abstract Art.
+The Maeght Gallery opened in Paris in December 1945 with an exhibition of Henri Matisse's work.
+Beginning in 1946, Bonnard, Braque, Marchand, Rouault, and Baya held their first exhibitions at the Paris gallery.
+In 1949, the gallery hosted The First Masters of Abstract Art, featuring Andry-Farcy's collection from the Grenoble museum.

 In 1956, Paule and Adrien Maeght opened their own gallery at 42, rue du Bac in Paris, with an exhibition by Alberto Giacometti.
-The new generation of “Maeght” artists is exhibited there: Kelly, Cortot, Bazaine, Derain, Tal-Coat, Palazuelo, Chillida, Ubac, Fiedler.
-They were joined in 1966 by Bacon, Riopelle, Tàpies, Rebeyrolle, Bury, Adami, Monory.
+The gallery introduced a new generation of Maeght artists: Kelly, Cortot, Bazaine, Derain, Tal-Coat, Palazuelo, Chillida, Ubac, Fiedler.
+They were joined in 1966 by Bacon, Riopelle, Tàpies, Rebeyrolle, Bury, Adami, and Monory.

-In 1964, Adrien Maeght created the ARTE printing works in the heart of Paris, where all Maeght editions have been produced ever since.
+In 1964, Adrien Maeght established the ARTE printing house in Paris, which has produced all Maeght editions since.
 Maeght Éditeur published more than 12,000 titles.

 Today, the Maeght gallery and the editions are managed by Isabelle Maeght.
-The exhibitions allow visitors and collectors to find the works of historical artists such as Miró, Calder, Braque, Matisse, Chagall, Tàpies, Chillida, Gasiorowski, Rebeyrolle, Monory, Del Re, Depin, Doerflinger, Couturier, Levy.
+Exhibitions show works by artists such as Miró, Calder, Braque, Matisse, Chagall, Tàpies, Chillida, Gasiorowski, Rebeyrolle, Monory, Del Re, Depin, Doerflinger, Couturier, and Levy.